elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 * Create an API Gateway REST API.
 * Create a resource and method to handle GET requests.
 * Deploy the API to make it accessible.
+###  Create a Lambda function to fetch data from a DynamoDB table